apparena/docs/docs/api/001-index.rst

 The response format of a collection request with relations looks something like this (exemplified by a request to 'apps'):

 ..
 Warning:: Fetching a lot of entities with relations can be very memory intensive.
-Even though we designed it the way these issues are unlikely, use collection fetching with entities with caution!
+Even though we designed it the way these issues are unlikely, use collection fetching with entities restrictively and fetch only necessary relations!

 .. http:response:: Example request body